devops329/devops/instruction/selfHealing/selfHealing.md

 ## The reality and future

 In reality it is difficult to achieve complete self healing.
-However, if you can automate the self healing, or even just delay the impact, of common problems, you allow your DevOps teams to get a good a good night sleep and create even better automation designs.
+However, if you can automate the self healing, or even just delay the impact, of common problems, you allow your DevOps teams to get a good night's sleep and create even better automation designs.

 The introduction of AI systems can help to further resolve issues that would have previously required human involvement.
 The reality is that detecting anomalies and deploying playbook actions are things that AI can do really well.
 This is especially true given the large body of training data that is available.